jessicaGA/MSTU_4031/reveal.js/slides/slides_03.md

 ##For Loops

-The for loop statement is used “when a definite number of loop iterations is required” (Joyce, 2008)```
-	for (Initialization; Condition; Update) {		Statement(s);	}
+*	The for loop statement is used when a definite number of loop iterations is required ``` for (Initialization; Condition; Update) {		Statement(s);	}
 ```